deepaksood619/deepaksood619.github.io/docs/networking/others/apache-parquet.md

 # Apache Parquet

-## Apache Parquetis a [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source)[column-oriented](https://en.wikipedia.org/wiki/Column-oriented_DBMS) data store of the [Apache Hadoop](https://en.wikipedia.org/wiki/Apache_Hadoop) ecosystem.
+Apache Parquet is a [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source)[column-oriented](https://en.wikipedia.org/wiki/Column-oriented_DBMS) data store of the [Apache Hadoop](https://en.wikipedia.org/wiki/Apache_Hadoop) ecosystem.
 It is similar to the other columnar-storage file formats available in [Hadoop](https://en.wikipedia.org/wiki/Apache_Hadoop) namely [RCFile](https://en.wikipedia.org/wiki/RCFile) and Optimized RCFile (ORC).
 It is compatible with most of the data processing frameworks in the [Hadoop](https://en.wikipedia.org/wiki/Hadoop) environment.
 It provides efficient [data compression](https://en.wikipedia.org/wiki/Data_compression) and [encoding](https://en.wikipedia.org/wiki/Encoding) schemes with enhanced performance to handle complex data in bulk

 Apache Parquet is a self-describing data format which embeds the schema, or structure, within the data itself.- Columnar format